 - Behaviour support via alternative provision at “The Lantern” at Whitefield Primary School

-- We hold termly school liaison meetings to discuss pupils causing concern with some of Local Authority colleagues.
-Parents are consulted before a child is referred to any of the above services.
+Parents are always consulted before a child is referred to any of the above services.

 How are staff at Warden Hill Junior School trained and supported to work with pupils who have special educational needs?

-Staff receive training from relevant health care professionals to meet pupils’ physical and medical needs
+- Staff receive training from relevant education and health care professionals to meet pupils’ physical and medical needs

 - Whole staff training is regularly delivered to support specific aspects of special needs as required by the SENCo or an external professional